 O’Malley is also set to star in a father’s role in the new NBC comedy, “Welcome to the Family,” scheduled to premiere in October, which follows the culture clash between a white and Latino family who are thrown together after their teenage children get engaged following an unexpected pregnancy.

 “I’m here doing ‘Welcome to the Family,’ and we shoot one episode five days a week.
 But Burt is a very important role to me.
 It’s been a great part and I’ve said to all those guys, that I’ll work early in the morning, late at night, Saturday, Sunday, whatever I need to do to participate and continue to be on that show honoring Cory and his passing and that character.
 He is my stepson on that show.
 I certainly plan on being there.”

-O’Malley said he thinks he will be on hiatus from “Welcome to the Family” when the tribute episode to Monteith is shot, which would clear his schedule to appear on the show.
+O’Malley says he believes he will be on hiatus from “Welcome to the Family” when the tribute episode to Monteith is shot, clearing his schedule to appear on the show.

 Alicia Rancilio covers entertainment for The Associated Press.
 Follow her online at http:/www.twitter.com/aliciar